TonyKaravasilev/CryptoMananaDocs/docs/cryptographic-services.md

     ->setInitializationVector('manana');
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;As much as a noob developer may not like the above and talk about peformance and method calls,
+&nbsp;&nbsp;&nbsp;&nbsp;As much as a noob developer may not like the above and talk about performance and method calls,
 the truth is that it actually saves memory, lowers the code footprint and makes it more cacheable by OPcache.
 To spot
-the différance, here is an example with a dependency container in the form of a cryptographic protocol and its service
+the differance, here is an example with a dependency container in the form of a cryptographic protocol and its service
 configuration in the form of a cryptographic primitive:

 {% include code_copy_header.html %}